smart-on-fhir/fhir-server-dashboard/README.md

 ```
 After these two steps, simply open `client/index.html` in the browser of your choice.

-Alternatively, instead of defining the server in `server/config.js`, you can pass in the target FHIR server's URL through the command line:
+Alternatively, instead of declaring the server in `server/config.js` and running `npm run aggregate`, you can pass in the target FHIR server's URL through the command line:
 ```sh
 node server --server my-fhir-server-url.com
 ```
-A URL passed in through the command line will override the `SERVER` variable in `server/config.js`.
+A URL passed in through the command line will override the existing `SERVER` variable in `server/config.js`.

 #### Example Usage